j1ahan/cache-replacement/README.md

 This is an interactive web application built with React and Vite that provides a visual step-by-step simulation of various cache replacement algorithms.
 It's designed as an educational tool to help understand how different algorithms manage memory and handle page hits and misses.

+The example is from the materials of INFR11199 Advanced Database Systems at The University of Edinburgh.
+Full credit is given to the course.

 ## Features

 - **Algorithm Visualization**: Simulates and visualizes the following algorithms: